A Proof-Theoretic Approach to the Semantics of Classical Linear Logic: Introduction

 In this paper, we make a great use of allowing $\bot$ in a base, and show an interesting connection between the semantic characterisation of proofs and model-theoretic truth conditions: just like classical models can sometimes be obtained by restricting intuitionistic models, classical proof conditions can be obtained through a very small, uniform restriction on intuitionistic proof conditions.
 We show that the restriction works even in cases as complex as that of linear logic.

-{\bf Tackling substructurality.} While classical logic concerns {\em truth} and intuitionistic logic is all about {\em proof}, linear logic~\cite{DBLP:journals/tcs/Girard87} ($\LL$) deals with resources, where ``{\em $\phi$ implies $\psi$}'' is interpreted as ``{\em consume $\phi$ to produce $\psi$}''.
+{\bf Tackling substructurality.} While classical logic emphasizes {\em truth} and intuitionistic logic emphasizes {\em proofs}, linear logic~\cite{DBLP:journals/tcs/Girard87} ($\LL$) introduces a focus on resources, where ``{\em $\phi$ implies $\psi$}'' is interpreted as ``{\em consume $\phi$ to produce $\psi$}''.
 This has a substructural nature, since formulas (\ie\ resources) cannot be freely copied or erased anymore. $\LL$ can be also seen as an abstract logic programming language~\cite{DBLP:conf/oopsla/AndreoliP90}, since it is sound and non-deterministic complete with respect to the logical interpretation of programs and has a proof-search strategy attached to it~\cite{DBLP:journals/logcom/Andreoli92,DBLP:journals/apal/MillerNPS91}.

 Linear logic semantics is typically presented in two ways~\cite{sep-logic-linear}: by associating each formula with the set of all contexts that can be used to prove it (\eg\ phase semantics~\cite{DBLP:journals/iandc/FagesRS01,DBLP:journals/tcs/Girard87}) or by assigning meaning directly to proofs (\eg\ coherence spaces~\cite{DBLP:journals/tcs/Girard87} and relational semantics~\cite{DBLP:journals/mscs/Falco03,DBLP:journals/tcs/Ehrhard12})\footnote{Other possible approaches are, \eg, Kripke-style semantics~\cite{DBLP:journals/jsyml/AllweinD93,DBLP:journals/iandc/HodasM94}, categorical models~\cite{DBLP:journals/tcs/Abramsky93,DBLP:journals/mscs/Ehrhard93} and game semantics~\cite{DBLP:journals/jsyml/AbramskyJ94,DBLP:conf/lics/AbramskyM99}.}.